Luke-ebbis/rosalind-exercises/README.md

 * perl because it was popular in the past.
 * lisp because it is fundamental to rust and r programming.
   Run the binary for each code.
-* Haskell, to get a better understanding of functional programming.
-  Run with ghc.

 # Programmes